rudidude86/gura-lang.github.io/documents/Syntax.md

 Member Selector `x.y` takes a reference to the container on the left side and a variable symbol on the right side.

-Others are for what is called Member Mapping and take a list of an iterator on the left side.
+Others are for what is called Member Mapping and take a list or an iterator on the left side.

 ### Comment

 There are two types of comments: line comment and block comment.

-A line comment begins with `#` or `//` and lasts until end of the line.
+A line comment begins with a marker `#` or `//` and lasts until end of the line.

     # this is a comment

     // and this is too

-    x = 10 // comment after script code
+    x = 10 // comment after code

-A block comment begins with `/*` and ends with `*/`.
+A block comment begins with a marker `/*` and ends with `*/`.
 It can contain multiple lines and even other block comments nested as long as pairs of the comment markers are matched.